ajoshi4250/ajoshi4250.github.io/README.txt

 Image of self:
 	Taken by Prestige Portraits as a senior picture, owned by me

-All attached documents are my own work unless stated otherwise.
+All attached documents and text are my own work unless stated otherwise.